SilasLock/mirage-distribution/README.md

 Once the process is complete, you should be able to run the simulation from your preferred terminal emulator.

+The first time you run `julia init.jl`, the script will automatically install any dependencies needed for the simulation and isolate them on your computer to only be used within the `MirageSimulation` project.
+On subsequent runs of `julia init.jl`, the script will verify that you already have those dependencies installed and will run the simulation within the installation step.

 For basics on the Julia language, see the [getting started page](https://docs.julialang.org/en/v1/manual/getting-started/).

 > [!TIP]